colbrydi/easybuild_local/README.md

 ```

 ## Manage Conda Environments (Optional)

+NOTE: We are moving away from Conda/3 and to miniconda TODO: remove this section.

 If your build requires Python-based dependencies, you might need to manage Conda environments.
 The repository provides a script, `enableconda.sh`, to help with this.